BryanVu07/UTFR---Mechnical-Braking-System/README.md

 3.1.3.5 Calipers

 We chose ISR calipers because they are among the lightest available, which is crucial for reducing overall vehicle weight.
+As a result, an ideal Caliper has to have a low weight to total piston area.
 Additionally, they are widely used by FSAE teams around the world, demonstrating their reliability and proven performance in motorsport applications.
 This makes them a trusted choice for our braking system.

 3.1.3.5.1 Rear Caliper